-- 1. Initiate engagement with the community on the proposed purchase of 13 Green Street, Healesville pursuant to section 112(3) of the Local Government Act 2020. - 2.
-Receive a further report on submissions received through community engagement to allow a final decision on the proposed purchase of 13 Green Street, Healesville. - 3.
-Support in principle to the formal offer from Victrack to acquire 1695m2 of land at 13 Green Street, Healesville (Lot 2 PS641028), for its ongoing use as public open space at a cost of \$675,000.00 (exclusive of GST). - 4.
-Propose that the purchase be funded utilising Public Open Space Funding available to Ryrie Ward.
+- 1. Note feedback received during the recent community consultation period for the proposed purchase of land at 13 Green Street, Healesville - 2.
+In accordance with Section 112 of the Local Government Act 2020, accepts the formal offer from Victrack to purchase the land at 13 Green Street, Healesville (Lot 2 PS641028), for its ongoing use as public open space at a cost of \$675,000.00 (exclusive of GST). - 3.
+Approve that the purchase be funded utilising Public Open Space Funds available to Ryrie Ward. - 4.
+Delegate authority to the Chief Executive Officer to proceed with the purchase of 13 Green Street, Healesville including the signing of all documentation relating to the purchase.